-19-year-old arrested after attacking 4 women in 4 hours: Cops
+Man who attempted to sexually assault women in Crown Heights arrested, NYPD says - amNewYork

 All the women fought Ofuoma off, police said.

-Ofuoma, who was caught on surveillance video without his shirt on, was charged with sex abuse, burglary and harassment, police said.
+Ofuoma, who was caught on surveillance video shirtless and walking down a street, was charged with sex abuse, burglary and harassment, police said.